Your client needs to sign in to Clay (via Apple) and give you delegated access to their account.

 - The blue Twitter icon is used to notify you of people you’ve interacted with or followed on Twitter.

-- In Home, the yellow lightning bolt denotes a reminder that was set for that day
+- In Review, the yellow lightning bolt denotes a reminder that was set for that day

-- Bullet points can be created with a bullet followed by a space(‘* ‘, ‘- ‘, or ,’+ ‘) and numbered lists can be created by typing ‘1.
+- Bullet points can be created with a bullet followed by a space(

 Many Clay members find that categorizing the people they know into groups is beneficial.
 This can be useful if your client wants to group everyone that they met at an event together, if they’ll be traveling soon and want a list of everyone they should see, or if they’d like to keep their book club members’ contact info easily accessible.
 Groups can also be useful to make a list of potential clients, or for recruiting.
 Here are a few tips for using Groups: